Blog

 This information is critical for vulnerability management.
 When a security flaw is discovered in a cryptographic library, organisations need to quickly identify all affected systems.
 Without a CBOM, this becomes a time-consuming and error-prone manual exercise that delays remediation and extends exposure windows.

-Protocols and versions
+Protocols and Versions

 Cryptographic protocols govern how algorithms are applied in practice.
 A CBOM should capture which protocols are in use, including TLS versions, SSH configurations, IPsec profiles, and any application-specific cryptographic protocols.
 Protocol version information is particularly important, as older versions often contain known vulnerabilities or support weak cipher suites.

 For example, TLS 1.0 and 1.1 are now deprecated and should not be used, yet many organisations still have systems that support or even require these older protocol versions.
 A CBOM highlights such issues, enabling targeted remediation.
+For more context on protocols, see our explanation of digital certificates, SSL/TLS, and X.509.

-Certificates and trust anchors
+Certificates and Trust Anchors

 Digital certificates are among the most visible cryptographic assets, yet many organisations lack complete visibility into their certificate estate.
 A CBOM should document certificates across the environment, including issuing authorities, validity periods, key types and sizes, subject alternative names, and key usage attributes.